neoito-hub/HR-docs/src/Leave_policy.md

  ### Paid Leave
 - Two paid leaves will be credited at the beginning of every month.
 In addition to two paid leaves, one extra bonus paid leave will also get credited in the month of January.
 - A maximum of 25 paid leaves can be accumulated in a calendar year.
 - A maximum of 12 leaves will be carried forward to next calendar year.
 Remaining leaves will be encashed.
-- Company will be releasing holiday calendar at the beginning of each year.
-- Company will be providing a set of optional holidays for each calendar year which may vary yearly.
-- All employees have privilege to take a maximum of 2 optional holidays from the set of optional holidays provided in the holiday calendar in a calendar year.

  ### Maternity Leave
  - All confirmed female employees shall be entitled for Maternity leave with full pay for a period of continuous 26 weeks for each pregnancy up to a maximum of 2 confinements.
  - The Company provides the provision "work from home" for women, which may be exercised after the expiry of the 26 weeks' leave period.
 Depending upon the nature of work, women employees may be able to avail this benefit on terms that are mutually agreed with the employer.